 5.)
 Age Phrase – Ask students to create a phrase of movement with a duration based on their age.
 For example, a 9 year old would make a 9 count or 9 movement phrase.
 You can personalize this further by directing the students to create the movements in their phrase based on their favorite book, or something they learned in school that week.

 - To turn this into a collaborative activity, have a small group of dancers combine their ages to determine the number of counts in their dance.
 Direct them to create their movement based on a shared interest.

 PS: Goal setting is another way to help your students get the year off to a great start!
-Check out The Holistic Guide to Goal Setting for Dancers, which helps students set and achieve goals to improve their dance technique, artistry, and social-emotional growth – and it’s available for only $7!
+Check out The Holistic Guide to Goal Setting for Dancers, which helps students set and achieve goals to improve their dance technique, artistry, and social-emotional growth.

 Plan ahead with educational games for the entire year by checking out my other seasonal posts: Halloween Activities, Thanksgiving Activities, Winter Activities, Valentine’s Day Activities, Spring Activities, and Summer Dance Games!

 For more teaching tools, class activities and lesson ideas, visit my Resources page and join me on Facebook at The Holistic Dance Teacher.
 For ideas and inspiration year round, sign up for my mailing list.